DaveCTurner/paxos-dojo/README.md

   -> 'value 2' // value learned - same $PROP but different $NAME compared with previous message
 ```

+There can be as many Learners running as desired.
+The fundamental point of Paxos is that
+all values learned by all Learners are equal.

 ### Proposer

 The Proposer is the next simplest module.
 It has a constant string, `$MYVALUE`,